Thursday, 5 July 2018

 Nevertheless it was a delightful stretch of farmland, planted with corn, wheat and vines.

-The highway to Moulins (the D2009) sped along arrow-like on the flat land below, and after a while we saw the church of the tiny village of Contigny ahead, flanked by its graveyard the size of a football field.
+On the flat land below us the traffic-ridden highway to Moulins (the D2009) sped along arrow-like.
+After a few miles on our quiet little way, we saw the church of the tiny village of Contigny ahead, flanked by its graveyard the size of a football field.

 The dead outnumbered the living by a considerable margin here, it seemed.